LeonisX/java-monitor/README.md

 #### Config

 * autorun
-* Config fallback: saved -> standard -> default
-* Default config in resources
 * Size in config
 * Request offset in config
 * Requests offset
-* Save interval in config
 * Height settings in config

 #### Other

-* build ZIP archive with all necessary files (see mdm-monitoring)
 * Log path of loaded config
 * chart ID as custom string.
 Test
 * Path to dumps (test remote too)